Shenyang J-35: Flight testing

 The prototype conducted a high-speed taxiing test and briefly became airborne.
 On 31 October 2012, prototype No. 31001 conducted the model's maiden flight.
 It was accompanied by two J-11 fighters in a ten-minute test flight with its landing gear lowered.

 With the maiden test flight of prototype No. 31001 on 30 October 2012, China became the second nation after the United States to have two stealth fighter designs in field testing at the same time.
 The aircraft continued a limited test program, with footage emerging of further flights that took place in February 2013.

 On 23 December 2016, the second prototype of the FC-31, No. 31003, took its maiden flight.
 The second prototype featured a modified airframe, with different engines, cockpit, wings, avionics, electronics, and overall dimensions.
 The aircraft length was increased from 16.8 m to 17.3 m and the maximum take-off weight was increased from 25 t to 28 t.
+Due to the major design change, it's commonly referred to as the FC-31 V2 due to major differences from the first prototype.

 On 29 October 2021, the third flying prototype of the FC-31, tentatively named J-35, conducted its maiden flight.
 The variant featured catapult launch bar, folding wing mechanisms, modified canopy.
 Overall, the "J-35" prototype was largely seen as the developmental continuation of the FC-31 V2.
 On 22 July 2022, the fourth flying prototype, No. '350003', took its maiden flight.
 It was reportedly the second flying prototype and the third overall prototype of the "J-35" variant, featuring the People's Liberation Army Navy (PLAN) grey camouflage, a more prominent stealth design, and new engines.

 On 26 September 2023, the land-based variant of the J-35, named J-35A, with a different wing and landing gear design, made its first flight.
 No aircraft designation number was shown.
 On 13 March 2024, another prototype of the J-35 reportedly flew near Shenyang Aircraft Corporation facilities.

 In the middle of November 2024, the land-based J-35A was publicly unveiled at the Zhuhai air show in China.
 The news organisation CNN commented at the time that it was not clear when the J-35A fighter would be commissioned into military use and where the aircraft would then be deployed.

 At the end of May 2025, the Chinese aircraft carrier Fujian carried out its eighth sea trial, with ship-borne Shenyang J-35 stealth fighters, fitted for catapult launch, carrying out tests and flights at the same time.

 In June 2025, a prototype with serial number "3506" was observed, which was approaching production standard.